 This mentorship program is offered in conjunction with the Indigenous Black and Mi’kmaq Initiative at Dalhousie University (IB&M).

 Interested in the equity & access mentorship program?
-Please contact Angela Simmonds, Equity & Access Manager at email@example.com.
+Connect with our Equity and Access team at [email protected].

 The Internationally Trained Lawyers (ITL) Observership Program